mikepenz/MaterialDrawer/README.md

 ```

 ## v7.x.y
 > Major release, migrates to use the FastAdapter v4 which was fully migrated to Kotlin.
-No migration notes yet available.
-Stay tuned!

-## v6.1.x
-To use appcompat please use a version smaller than 6.1.0.
-(See the releases on GitHub)
+Check out the changelog or the [MIGRATION GUIDE](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md for more details

 ## 2. Add your drawer
 ```kotlin